dknopp/ai-code-assist-tests/ai-synthetic-data/README.md

 ==================================

 A simple confidence test of Mostly.ai's synthetic data generation.
 Here we upload a CC0 dataset from Kaggle on earthquakes and have the app generate some data for us.
-We then assert that the data seems correct by taking random samples over 10 iterations and doing some basic checks, we also assert that a random selection of rows in the synthetic data do not exist in the original data set.
-See the icluded python script for details.
+We then assert that the data seems correct by taking a random sample and doing some basic checks, we also assert that a random selection of rows in the synthetic data do not exist in the original data set.
+See the included python script for details.

 Kaggle data reference: https://www.kaggle.com/datasets/alessandrolobello/the-ultimate-earthquake-dataset-from-1990-2023